stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/connecting-pages.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-## Children of the current page
+## Example: Display Children of the current page

-That's another easy one:
+To display children of the current page in the navigation, use a block like this:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/apostrophe-pages/views/home.html" %}